 When a debtor files a personal bankruptcy, there are many programs and statements that must be completed.
 One of those statements is something called the declaration of financial matters.
 In this form, there are two questions related to the activity of the game, one related to earnings and another related to losses.
 More specifically, question n. ° 8 asks the Debtor to list all losses due to fire, theft, other casualties or games of chance during the period of one year immediately preceding the debtor’s bankruptcy case.
+Casino online in vietnam has many game to play, cockfight, poker online, baccarat and others games. you can play and earn money at https://ucw18.com/vn/index

 The question n. ° 2 on the declaration of financial matters requires the debtor to indicate the amount of income received by the debtor other than his or her work during the two years immediately preceding the start of the bankruptcy case.
 At first glance, this question requires disclosure of all the debtor’s income that is not from an occupation.
 It is not surprising that bankruptcy courts have routinely interpreted the expansive language of Question # 2 as requiring disclosure of gaming revenues and have punished debtors who did not disclose such income.